I still get many questions about HCL so I decided to write an all-in-one, all about HCL post.

 Tracking Stomach Acid

-When it comes to HCL and increasing stomach acid, my #1 tool for understanding my own body’s response was the 90-day gut healing journal.
+When it comes to hydrochloric acid and increasing stomach acid, my #1 tool for understanding my own body’s response is the 28-day gut healing journaling SYSTEM I created.

-Whenever I took (er, still take!) my HCL, I write down the food eaten in conjunction with it (denoted with the “F” from your key).
+Whenever I took (er, still take!) my HCl, I write down the food eaten in conjunction with it (denoted with the “F” from your key – don’t worry – full access to the journaling key can be found in the journal).

 So it looks like this: